TrumanFung/Personal-Favorite-Animes/README.md

 # Anime Recommendations and Reviews for People

 Anime has been becoming more and more popular recently, so some people might feel inclined yet nervous to begin to watch anime.
-Yet anime has such a large variety to choose from to watch.
+Anime has such a large variety to choose from to watch.
 There are a lot of good and bad.
 As someone who as subsumed a lot of Japanese animation for the past 4 years, I thought that I should voice out possible recomendations of anime for people that haven't seen any anime.

 ## Action